Break the Rules (Charli XCX song)

-"Break the Rules" is a song by English singer Charli XCX from her second studio album, Sucker (2014).
+"Break the Rules" is a song by British singer Charli XCX from her second studio album, Sucker (2014).
 It was released on 19 August 2014 as the album's second single.
 In a 2020 interview with Red Bull, XCX stated that she regrets recording the track.

+Background

+According to Charli, the song is "about not giving a fuck."

 Composition

 "Break the Rules" is an electro-rock and alternative rock song, set against a "propulsive" synth-pop groove.
 The song is written in the key of E♭ major in common time with a tempo of 124 beats per minute.
 "Break the Rules" follows a chord progression of C5–B♭5–A♭5–E♭5–F5, and Charli's vocals span from B♭3 to C5.

 Critical reception

+Michael Nelson of Stereogum described it as "one of the best" of Charli's songs, in which he positively compared it to Joan Jett and Skrillex.
 Cosmopolitan listed "Break the Rules" at number five on its 2014 best songs list.
 Ahead of the release of her 2022 album Crash, Consequence of Sound ranked the song as Charli's best, which she disagreed with.